 With calls to 999 and 111 quadrupling overnight during the height of the pandemic, how did WMAS cope protect patients and save lives?

-Over the next three weeks on Channel 4, “Paramedics: Britain’s Lifesavers” will capture the extraordinary lengths that West Midlands Ambulance Service went to, to ensure it was able to deal with the biggest challenge it has ever faced; the COVID-19 pandemic.
+Channel 4, “Paramedics: Britain’s Lifesavers” captured the extraordinary lengths that West Midlands Ambulance Service went to, to ensure it was able to deal with the biggest challenge it has ever faced; the COVID-19 pandemic.

-Filmed across three weeks, the three-part documentary series will be shown at 9.00pm on Mondays from 13th July.
+Filmed across three weeks, the three-part documentary series aired in July.

 Cameras captured the daily decisions being made to make sure ambulances could continue to provide urgent medical care to the West Midlands.